MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-ag-kubernetes.md

 * The [*Storage Class*](http://kubernetes.io/docs/concepts/storage/storage-classes/)
 * Three [*Persistent Volume Claims*](http://docs.microsoft.com/azure/aks/azure-disks-dynamic-pv) as Azure disks

-To create the manifiest for the storage, make a file named `pvc.yaml`, and copy in the following .yaml code.
+To create the manifest for the storage, make a file named `pvc.yaml`, and copy in the following `.yaml` code.

 [!INCLUDE[ag-pvc-manifest](../includes/kubernetes-ag-pvc-yaml.md)]